whitecloud/wca/README.md

 - Auth with Google or WCA email/password perhaps (we don't manage passwords, Firebase auth does for us)
 - Deploy to App Store and Google Play so employees can easily install the app
-- Add integrations or simply links to other apps such as Foosey
+- Add integrations or simply links to other apps such as Foosey and BITS
 - RateMyBeer™️, a safe space to tell Randall how you really feel about his FunSchway beer choices
 - Karaoke challenges perhaps? (talk to Justin and Adam)